dstroud/dreamsequence_dev/README.md

 - Notes: Five ways of mapping incoming MIDI notes to output notes are available.
 This works just like the Seq but instead of choosing a column on Grid, we use the incoming note value starting from C1.
     - Triad: notes C1-D1 map to notes 1-3 from the active chord interpreted as a triad.
 Notes D#1-F1 play the same notes one octave up, etc..
 	  - 7th: columns C1-D#1 map to notes 1-4 from the active chord interpreted as a 7th chord.
 Columns E1-G1 play the same notes one octave up, etc..
-	  - Mode+transp.: beginning with note C1, incoming notes are mapped to the mode configured in GLOBAL>>Mode, then a diatonic transposition based on the active chord degree is applied.
+	  - Mode+transp.: beginning with note C1, incoming notes are mapped to the mode configured in SONG>>Mode, then a diatonic transposition based on the active chord degree is applied.
-	  - Mode: beginning with note C1, incoming notes are mapped to the mode configured in GLOBAL>>Mode.
+	  - Mode: beginning with note C1, incoming notes are mapped to the mode configured in SONG>>Mode.
        	  - Chromatic: beginning with note C1, incoming notes are mapped to chromatic semitones.

 - Octave: Shifts output from -4 to +4 octaves.